FIFTY2Technology/ansible-role-restic_client/README.md

 ## Example CLI usage of `restic` command
 To use the `restic` command on the client's CLI, it is best to switch to the `restic` user, since it will have `RESTIC_REPOSITORY_FILE` and `RESTIC_PASSWORD_FILE` environment variables sourced automatically.

-For showing the output of all involved services, you can use `journalctl -tf restic`, which follows the syslog identifier `restic` (configured for all `restic-*` services).
+For showing the output of all involved services, you can use `journalctl -ft restic`, which follows the syslog identifier `restic` (configured for all `restic-*` services).

 # Known Limitations
 ## Single backup server